A holistic approach can help your horse.

 More about the practice

-The practice serves the Wiltshire area, in the UK, covering the Devizes, Melksham, Trowbridge, Marlborough region.
+The practice serves the Wiltshire area, in the UK, covering the Devizes, Melksham, Trowbridge, Marlborough and Swindon region.
 If the distance is over 10 miles, I do make an additional transportation charge to cover costs.
 The work I do is based on the principle of wellness and is complementary to your vet’s work.
 I ask that you obtain written consent, confirming that your vet is happy for your horse to receive holistic sessions.
 Coming from a research background (B.Sc. in Botany, Durham University and Ph.D. in Genetics, Cambridge) I am always up for the challenge to innovate and find new creative approaches to issues, as my clients will testify.
 My own holistic training comes through many years practicing Reiki, and I am twice qualified as a Reiki Master in Usui Reiki and Karuna Reiki.
 I also completed my Foundation and Diploma in Kinesiology from the Bristol School of Advanced Kinesiology in 2016.
 I am also delighted to be in regular contact with Maxine Stewart, from Natural Equine who is qualified in herbalism and zoopharmacognosy – the art of self-selection.
 My test kits for essential oils and the herbs I use come from Maxine’s company, and in this way, I ensure that any herbs and oils recommended are of the very highest quality.

 Equestrian Holistic Balance